The following is a true story.

 I admit, I used to weigh myself every morning… Yes, my silly white scale had approved/shamed me each morning since my early teens.
 Up a pound = rotten day, but, decrease a pound or two = little girl jumping.

-Every day social media proclaims how I am to look.
+Every day social media proclaims how we women are supposed to look.

-- Magazines at the grocery check-out line show me air brushed movie stars.
+- Magazines at the grocery check-out line show air brushed movie stars.

 - Radio ads woo me with quick weight loss remedies.

 - Google search pop-ups inform me what beauty aid I need.

 - My shampoo bottle shape reflects what my figure should be.